Agincourt Reef Ribbon Reef | Dive & Snorkel Port Douglas

 Located 65km off the coast of Port Douglas lays Agincourt Reef which is touted as being one of the best Diving and snorkeling sites in the world .
 Comprising of numerous smaller ribbon reefs, Agincourt Reef is located at the very edge of the Great Barrier Reef along the Reefs Continental Shelf.
 Below the crystal clear surface of the Coral Sea lives some of the most vibrant aquatic animal and plant life that is totally unique to Australia's coast.
 A day spent on the Great Barrier either scuba diving Agincourt, snorkeling, or taking it all in while staying dry is an opportunity not to be missed.
 Port Douglas is the closest departure point in the Tropical north to reach the famous Agincourt Ribbon Reef with the higher speed boats taking around an hour and a half to reach the destination which is 75 nautical miles out to sea to the edge of the Continental shelf.

 Agincourt Reef - The best snorkeling and scuba diving off the coast from Port Douglas.
-There are many companies that offer day trips out to Agincourt Reef for experienced and novice scuba divers.
+There are many companies that offer dive trips out to Agincourt Reef for experienced and novice scuba divers.
 While you must have some basic training on the way out to the Reef before you can scuba dive, it is well worth the effort when you are Diving amongst playful fish and getting an up close look at stunning coral.

-You will be asked to sign a Medical Form which will ask if you have illnesses such as asthma, a cold or flu or a chest cold or if you are on any sort of blood pressure tablets.
+When you board the dive boat in Port Douglas you will be asked to sign a Medical Form which will ask if you have illnesses such as asthma, a cold or flu or a chest cold or if you are on any sort of blood pressure tablets.
 If you have any of these issues then you will not be permitted to scuba dive as the pressure on your lungs would be too great.
 For experienced or certified scuba divers, gear is provided from the tour companies who visit Agincourt Ribbon Reef but they will require you to present an internationally recognized scuba Diving certification card or if you have forgotten to bring it along they can also look up your Diving certification number on computer.

 Once you have completed your brief introductory scuba dive course you are suited up and ready to go and explore the many great dive sites at the Agincourt Reef.
 A dive master will be in the water with you at all times and they will ask you to show them the signals that you were taught on the boat to see that you are okay.
 Another dive master stands on the boat above you also making sure you are comfortable.
 As more new introductory divers go into the water a dive master will also be waiting underwater down on the rope for you to make your way down to around 4 metres and once you are there they will again test your signals and see how comfortable you are.